Balkan Food: Balkan Dishes You Won’t Want To Miss

 There is also a version of just powdered sugar and almost any other topping you can come up with; however, these are the main ones.

+As mentioned earlier, kajmak is used in or on many dishes in the Balkans and, therefore, if not even a dish itself, must be noted on this list.
 Kajmak is just a spread, sort of like firm butter or cheese, served with some bread as an appetizer or used in various recipes just as cream would be used.

-This is a fun Balkans dish usually served for more than one person, sort of like you are at home sitting around the table with family.
+This is a fun Balkans dish usually served for more than one person, like you are at home sitting around the table with family.
 Everyone digs into this meaty dish prepared with all kinds of chunks of meat but most commonly chicken, pork, and sausage.